-- a.
+- 10. Configure the SIP Peer Profile Assignment for Incoming DID: - a.
 Access the SIP Peer Profile Assignment for Incoming DID form. - b.
 Add an entry.
 Associate the range of telephone numbers that have been assigned by the SIP service provider.
 For SIP Peer Profile Label, select the the SIP Peer Profile Label that you added on the SIP Peer Profile form. - 11.
-Update the Class of Service Options: - Access the Class of Service Options form. - b.
+Update the Class of Service Options: - a.
+Access the Class of Service Options form. - b.
 Enable the Public Network Access via DPNSS field in the class of service for all devices that make outgoing calls through SIP trunks, PRI trunks, LS trunks, and so forth that are connected to SIP Trunks.

-Configuring the MiVoice Office 250 to Support SIP Trunks

-To configure a MiVoice Office 250 to support SIP trunking:
+Configuring the MiVoice Office 250 to Support SIP Trunks To configure a MiVoice Office 250 to support SIP trunking: